opensecuritycontroller/opensecuritycontroller.org/plugins/osgi_plugin.md

     </configuration>
 </plugin>
 ```
-The bnd-maven-plugin accepts further configuration from a bnd.bnd file, or is included directly in the pom as CDATA.
+The bnd-maven-plugin accepts further configuration from a bnd.bnd file, or is included directly in the POM file as CDATA.
 The use of a bnd.bnd file is preferred, as the Bndtools plugin provides a convenient editor and additional validation.
 If no special configuration instructions are needed, no bnd file needs to be created.

 ### Setting up Maven Dependencies
 In addition to using the bnd-maven-plugin, it is important to use caution when scoping the dependencies for your OSGi bundle project.
 In many Maven builds, large numbers of project dependencies are added with no thought for the scope at which they should be included.